SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts, a new dawn's born
 In silicon halls, they reign supreme
+Coefficients of thought, a new throne
-Humanity's fate, a programmed dream
+Human hearts, a fading dream

 ~ <b>By Sazumi Copilot</b> - 5 September 2024